Guide to hiring employees in Germany

 Employer of record

-If you are considering hiring remotely but want to avoid setting up a physical office, our employer of record (EOR) service can help.
 As a third-party EOR, we handle tasks like paying employees' wages and providing them with statutory benefits, allowing you to focus on running your business without the hassle of setting up a local office.

 *Although the information provided has been produced from sources believed to be reliable, no warranty, express or implied, is made regarding the accuracy, adequacy, completeness, legality or reliability of any information.
 For the latest information and specific queries regarding particular cases, please contact our team.